yahayakayode/Analytics-of-Students-Performance-and-Career-Prediction-Using-Machine-Learning/README.md

-### Analytics of Students Performance and Prediction Using Machine Learning Teachniques
+### Analytics of Students Performance and Career Prediction Using Machine Learning Teachniques

 ### Background
 In today's world, one of the most crucial choices a students must make is selecting a suitable career choice while in school.